About

 As a part of Broken Hill Regional Art Gallery’s centenary celebrations, it relocated in October 2004 to Sully’s Emporium (exterior pictured in 1911), in Argent Street, in the heart of Broken Hill.
 The extensive renovation and refurbishment of this historic building has provided Broken Hill Regional Art Gallery with a superb venue offering multiple exhibition spaces to present an exciting and diverse annual program of exhibitions by local, regional, state, national and international artists, touring exhibitions, floor talks, lectures, workshops, guided tours and educational activities; gallery shop; dedicated public programs area; and improved public access.
 The Gallery is wheelchair-accessible.

-In 2022, the gallery name was changed to Broken Hill City Art Gallery.
 The Gallery provides an annual program of locally curated exhibitions along with touring exhibitions from major cultural institutions.
 A selection of works from the collection is on permanent display in the upstairs gallery.
 The annual program proudly includes works by established and emerging Aboriginal artists from around the Far West region of New South Wales.